HassnainHafeez/conflicts/README.md

 This is my first git repository

 This is the file in feature branch
-This is not the main branch.
+This is the the main branch.